stefanofa/awesome/TOPICS.md

 *   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 *   [logchimp/logchimp](https://github.com/logchimp/logchimp) - Track your customers feedback to build better products with LogChimp. ⭐️ Star to support our work!

-## project-management

-*   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## redis